arkhitech/mcp-rails/README.md

 `mcp-rails` is a Ruby on Rails gem that builds on top of the `mcp-rb` library to seamlessly integrate MCP (Model Context Protocol) servers into your Rails application.
 It enhances Rails routes by allowing you to tag them with MCP-specific metadata and generates a valid Ruby MCP server (in `tmp/server.rb`) that LLM agents, such as Goose, can connect to.
 Additionally, it provides a powerful way to define and manage strong parameters in your controllers, which doubles as both MCP server configuration and Rails strong parameter enforcement.

+This was inspired during the creation of [Gaggle](https://github.com/Tonksthebear/gaggle).

 ---

 ## Features